ReadScriptureChromeExtenders/ReadScriptureChromeExtension/README.md

 # Read Scripture Chrome Extension

-Chrome Extension to help read the Bible with the year-long Bible reading plan by Read Scripture.
+Chrome Extension that opens the daily Read Scripture Bible reading in a new tab.

 <img src="store/ReadScripture%20Screenshot.png" />